 CHILDREN (AGES 0 - 12)

 People flock to the coasts of Cancun for the turquoise waters and tropical vibes, but if more people knew about the gems that lie in the Sea of Cortez, it would quickly become Mexico’s newest go-to vacation destination.
 Coronado Island, which lies just off the shores of Loreto Mexico, provides the stunning crystalline blue waters that attract travelers to Riviera Maya, but without the crowds, rowdy spring breakers, and tourist traps that detract from paradise.
-Among the five main islands to pepper the Loreto Bay National Marine Park, visiting Coronado Island is an adventure everyone should embark upon.
+Among the five main islands to pepper the Loreto Bay National Park, visiting Coronado Island is an adventure everyone should embark upon.

 Coronado Island sits in the Sea of Cortez on Mexico’s west coast in between the Baja California Peninsula and the mainland, just 25 minutes from the quaint town of Loreto Mexico.
 While it isn’t a place you can stay overnight, unless you have a camping permit, it is a beach you’ll want to visit when vacationing in Loreto.